sudo-njr/vivae/docs/api.md

 [server].use(PATH, METHOD, MIDDLEWARE);
 ```

-- `PATH` (optional): Defines what path on the server to apply to, you can leave it empty to apply to all paths.
+1. `PATH` (optional): Defines what path on the server to apply to, you can leave it empty to apply to all paths.
+Supports:
+  - Static Paths
+  - Parameterized paths
-- `METHOD` (optional): The HTTP method, not case sensitive, so it doesn't need to be capitalized.
+2. `METHOD` (optional): The HTTP method, not case sensitive, so it doesn't need to be capitalized.
 See [all HTTP methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods).
 Defaults to all HTTP methods if it's not given.
-- `MIDDLEWARE` (required): A function that allows you to write middleware, includes `vobj` object.
+3. `MIDDLEWARE` (required): A function that allows you to write middleware, includes `vobj` object.

 ## Vivae Object